PoinT GOResearch

 According to the 2024 British Association of Sport and Exercise Sciences (BASES) presentation, 73% of elite athletes struggle with efficient transfer between their 1RM (maximum strength) and actual competition velocity capabilities.
 This gap, termed "velocity deficit", is typically quantified as the ratio or difference between unloaded velocity and high-load velocity.
 On average, well-trained sprinters show 30–40%, powerlifters 55–70%, and general populations 45–55% velocity deficits.

 Cuk et al. (2014) revealed that the decisive difference between "strong-only" and "powerful" athletes lies in velocity deficit.
-Both groups may have identical 1RM, but those with lower velocity deficits excel in explosive performance.
-Jiménez-Reyes et al. (2017) additionally reported velocity deficit usefulness in injury risk prediction.
+Both groups may have identical 1RM values, but those with lower velocity deficits consistently excel in explosive performance tasks — sprint acceleration, vertical jump, and reactive strength.
+Jiménez-Reyes et al. (2017) additionally reported velocity deficit as a useful predictor of injury risk, finding that athletes with unusually large velocity deficits (indicative of extreme force-dominance) were more susceptible to hamstring and groin injuries under high-velocity demands.

-This guide covers conceptual definition, various calculation methods, exercise-specific normative ranges, deficit type interpretation, and training prescription application.
-We examine how PoinT GO 800Hz IMU efficiently measures these.
+This guide covers conceptual definition, various calculation methods, exercise-specific normative ranges, deficit type interpretation, and training prescription application, with a specific examination of how PoinT GO 800Hz IMU efficiently measures these.
 Read alongside our force-velocity imbalance guide and autoregulated velocity training for integrated understanding.

 Definition and Calculation Methods